unexploredtest/Wii-RL/README.md

 ---

+### 3. Setting Up This Repository

+To correctly allow this repo to interact with Dolphin, please follow these steps:

 1. Download **Felk's Fork of Dolphin**, which allows programmatic input to the emulator via Python.
 This can be done by running the `download_dolphin.py` script as shown below (only Windows and macOS are supported):
    ```sh
    python3 scripts/download_dolphin.py